ROCm/MIOpen/README.md

   * HIP -
     * HIP and HCC libraries and header files
     * [clang-ocl](https://github.com/RadeonOpenCompute/clang-ocl) -- **required**
-* [MIOpenGEMM](https://github.com/ROCmSoftwarePlatform/MIOpenGEMM) to enable various functionalities including transposed and dilated convolutions
+* [MIOpenGEMM](https://github.com/ROCmSoftwarePlatform/MIOpenGEMM) to enable various functionalities including transposed and dilated convolutions.
+This is optional on the HIP backend.
+Users can enable this library using the cmake configuration flag `-DMIOPEN_USE_MIOPENGEMM=On`.
 * ROCm cmake modules can be installed from [here](https://github.com/RadeonOpenCompute/rocm-cmake)
 * [Half](http://half.sourceforge.net/) - IEEE 754-based half-precision floating point library
 * [Boost](http://www.boost.org/) at least version 1.58